LibreTexts/ngshare/docs/appendix/jupyterlab_extensions.rst

 """""
 * ``index.ts``

-	* attaches the UI to the main work area.
+	* Attaches the UI to the main work area.
 * ``courselist.ts``

 	* Contains all the logic necessary to display the courses.